2017-fall-os/shell-jjpadillamendez/shell/README.md

 # Shell - Part 1 - Project 2 - Jesus Padilla #

 This directory contains:
-* shell.c: implements a shell that uses execve to run simple commands with arguments
+* shell.c: implements a shell that creates a child process that runs simple commands with their arguments
 * mytoc.c: implements an algorithm that splits a string into tokens, everytime it finds a specified delimiter.
 * strlib2.c: provides our own string library.
 This library includes some procedures such as: